-STAY COOL When it's hot, stay in airconditioned buildings; take breaks in shaded areas or in cool rooms; drink
+STAY COOL When it's hot, stay in airconditioned buildings; take breaks in shaded areas or in cool rooms; drink water and nonalcoholic fluids often; wear lightweight, light-colored, loosefitting clothing; and do outdoor activities during cooler hours.

 TREAT WOUNDS Clean out all open wounds and cuts with soap and clean water.
 Apply an antibiotic ointment.
 Contact a doctor to find out whether more treatment is needed (such as a tetanus shot).
 If a wound gets red, swells or drains, seek immediate medical attention.